jentery/mdia200v6/index.md

 I am asking you to complete five assignments this term.

-1️⃣ [**Exit tickets**](https://jentery.github.io/mdia200v6/exittickets.html): 10% of your final grade (twelve due, each by the end of class on the day prompted)
+* [**Exit tickets**](https://jentery.github.io/mdia200v6/exittickets.html): 10% of your final grade (fourteen of them, each by the end of class on the day prompted)
-2️⃣ **[Worksheet 1](https://jentery.github.io/mdia200v6/worksheet1.html)**: 20% of your final grade (due by Thursday, January 29th at 10am)
+* **[Worksheet 1](https://jentery.github.io/mdia200v6/worksheet1.html)**: 20% of your final grade (due by Thursday, January 29th at 10am)
-3️⃣ **[Worksheet 2](https://jentery.github.io/mdia200v6/worksheet2.html)**: 20% of your final grade (due by Monday, February 23rd at 10am)
+* **[Worksheet 2](https://jentery.github.io/mdia200v6/worksheet2.html)**: 20% of your final grade (due by Monday, February 23rd at 10am)
-4️⃣ **[Worksheet 3](https://jentery.github.io/mdia200v6/worksheet3.html)**: 25% of your final grade (due by Thursday, March 26th at 10am)
+* **[Worksheet 3](https://jentery.github.io/mdia200v6/worksheet3.html)**: 25% of your final grade (due by Thursday, March 26th at 10am)
-5️⃣ **[Portfolio](https://jentery.github.io/mdia200v6/portfolio.html)**: 25% of your final grade (due by Monday, April 13th at 10am)
+* **[Portfolio](https://jentery.github.io/mdia200v6/portfolio.html)**: 25% of your final grade (due by Monday, April 13th at 10am)

-🧐 *Worksheets*: The worksheets will ask you to apply what you're learning in class through a combination of media (audio, images, text, and video), and I will encourage you to use class time to take notes and draft your responses to them.
+*Worksheets*: The worksheets will ask you to apply what you're learning in class through a combination of media (audio, images, text, and video), and I will encourage you to use class time to take notes and draft your responses to them.
 I will circulate each worksheet well before it's due, and I'll review each prompt in class to ensure it's clear.
 The worksheets and their grading rubrics are posted online (see links above).
 You should download them, complete them in your word processor of choice (e.g., Word, Docs, Pages), and submit them via Brightspace.

-👋🏻 *Exit tickets*: At the end of twenty different class sessions, I will ask you to use a notecard (which I will provide) to respond to two prompts.
+*Exit tickets*: At the end of twenty different class sessions, I will ask you to use a notecard (which I will provide) to respond to two prompts.
 These prompts will ask you to share what you're learning from class sessions, what you hope to learn, and what questions you have.
 You will submit your responses (on the notecard) to me by the end of class.
-You should submit a total of twelve exit tickets (meaning you don't need to submit one at the end of every class), and we will track your submissions in Brightspace.
+You should submit a total of fourteen exit tickets (meaning you don't need to submit one at the end of every class), and we will track your submissions in Brightspace.
 See the schedule below for sessions *without* an exit ticket.

-💼 *Portfolio*: You'll conclude MDIA 200 by producing a portfolio that documents what you learned in this course, reflects on that learning, and communicates its significance to someone in particular (e.g., a professor, student, friend, or family member).
+*Portfolio*: You'll conclude MDIA 200 by producing a portfolio that documents what you learned in this course, reflects on that learning, and communicates its significance to someone in particular (e.g., a professor, student, friend, or family member).

-🛜 *Brightspace*: Please use Brightspace to submit your worksheets and portfolio.
+*Brightspace*: Please use Brightspace to submit your worksheets and portfolio.
 You do not need to purchase any software to use Brightspace, but you will need your UVic NetLink ID, access to the internet, and a computer.
 I cannot accept assignments (including exit tickets) by email.

-💬 *Feedback*: Maya and I will provide brief and focused feedback on worksheets according to their grading rubrics.
+*Feedback*: Maya and I will provide brief and focused feedback on worksheets according to their grading rubrics.
 Please email me (Jentery, not Maya) or schedule an appointment (F2F or Zoom) to discuss the feedback.
 Again, I respond to emails Monday through Friday, 9am - 5pm, excluding holidays.
 Thanks in advance for your patience.

 # Workload